 It is also helping us understand the detailed workings of the brain, mainly how biological neural networks function in real-time.
 BCI development can have many implications in artificial intelligence (AI) and artificial neural network research and development.

-Researchers are also excited about the prospects of using BCI to improve the lives of people who have lost the use of their limbs.
+Researchers are also excited about the prospects of using BCI technology to improve the lives of people who have lost the use of their limbs.
 The late celebrated physicist Stephen Hawking was able to communicate his brilliant ideas by using a device that detected the movement of his cheeks and synthesized his speech.
 A BCI would have tapped directly into his brain and given him not just the ability to speak, but also to control prosthetic devices and computers.

 What are the Barriers to the Development of Brain-Computer Interfaces?

-The prospects of using BCI are enormous, and we may not even understand the extent of its full potential.
+The prospects of using BCI technology are enormous, and we may not even understand the extent of its full potential.
 But some issues are blocking progress in this field.
 Check out this short video to learn about some of the possibilities and the challenges facing BCIs:

 While EEG is noninvasive, some advanced applications may require implanted sensors that directly interface with neurons.
 The technology to do this, however, is not yet fully developed, and many technical issues need to be resolved to advance to this level.